Davide-sd/pygasflow/doc/source/index.rst

 Development and Support
 =======================

-If you feel like a feature could be implemented, open an issue or create a PR.
+If you feel like a feature could be implemented, open an `issue or create a PR <https://github.com/Davide-sd/pygasflow/issues>`_.

 If you really want a new feature but you don't have the capabilities or the time to make it work, I'm willing to help; but first, open an issue or send